uob-itservices/as-business-systems-standards/style_guides/pl_sql_naming_conventions.md

 ## Variable Names

-**If you are working in an existing procedure or function please follow the format that it already uses.** For new objects follow these naming conventions.

 These variable naming prefixes are based on those at [Oracle-Base: Naming Conventions](https://oracle-base.com/articles/misc/naming-conventions).

+**If you are working in an existing procedure or function please follow the format that it already uses.** For new objects, follow these naming conventions.

-They apply across all database objects and cursors.
+Aside from constant values, variables should be underscore separated and lower case.
+These conventions apply across variables in all database objects and cursors.

 Variable naming prefixes: